gvwilson/sensibleadventures/wrestler/wrestler.md

 As your father my brother swore, and as your grandmother my sister and her father my brother all swore."
 My voice is a whisper.
-I re-make the wizard's spell after Walker returns to the camp.
+I re-make the magician's spell after Walker returns to the camp.
-Somewhere in the distance a bear smells something it does not like and growls unhappily.*
+Somewhere in the distance a lynx smells something it does not like and growls unhappily before hurrying away.*

 ---